EndPointCorp/end-point-blog/2025/06/creating-invoice-generator-api-using-c-sharp-and-minimal-apis.md

 }
 ```

 Then we will also implement `InvoiceDetailEndpoint.cs`.
-We will only define delete endpoint for soft deleting the line items.
-We created this also to demonstrate how to use multiple files in the `Program.cs` to map the endpoints to certain url.
+We will only define a delete endpoint for soft deleting the line items.
+We created this also to demonstrate how to use multiple files in the `Program.cs` to map the endpoints to a certain url.
 ```csharp
 // InvoiceDetailEndpoint.cs